vinuesa/get_phylomarkers/docs/GET_PHYLOMARKERS_manual.md

 ```

 ### Analyzing the pipeline's output
-GET_PHYLOMARKERS prints informative progress messages to screen and to a logfile.
+**GET_PHYLOMARKERS** prints informative progress messages to screen and to a logfile.
 Compare them with the pipeline's flowchart shown in Fig. 1 to make shure you understand what computations are performed at each step.

 - It first reports that the input \.*fna and \.faa files contain the same number of sequences and a single instance of eack genome, as expected for orthologous clusters
-- next it will perform the multiple sequence alignments in parallel for the 31 loci to generate codon-alignments
+- next it will perform the multiple sequence alignments in parallel for the 31 consensus loci to generate codon-alignments
 - the phi(w) test is the first filter in the pipeline, identifying recombinant sequences.
 Note that some of the loci lack of sufficient polymorphisms for the test to work, as signalled by the warning messages.
 There is no evidence for recombinant loci in the test set
 - parallel IQ-TREE gene tree searches follow
 - the kdetrees test identifies "outlier phylogenies", one outlier identified along with 5 loci that produce "trees" with < 5 branches